Wrongful Termination and Insurance: How to Protect Your Business

 Another way to mitigate the risk of employee lawsuits is by transferring that risk to a third party via insurance.
 The insurance policy that would protect your business from a wrongful termination lawsuit is called employment practices liability insurance, or EPLI for short.

-If your business does end up having to face a wrongful termination claim in court, EPLI will pay for all legal costs and possible settlements and damages to the employee that filed the claim.
+If your business does have to face a wrongful termination claim in court, EPLI will pay for all legal costs and possible settlements and damages to the employee who filed the claim.

 Employers that want to protect themselves from possible lawsuits should be investing in a proper management liability package of insurance products, with EPLI and directors & officers insurance being the two most important pieces of the puzzle.
 Even though all insurers don’t always write their EPLI policies in exactly the same way, there’s a very small chance that your EPLI won’t cover wrongful termination and retaliation claims.
 You can get a management liability insurance quote with Embroker in just a few minutes.

 No matter what, it’s always going to be hard to anticipate any types of employee claims, especially wrongful termination claims.
-However, employment practice liability insurance will help to protect your business in the event that they do occur.
+However, employment practice liability insurance will help to protect your business if they do occur.
 With employee claims steadily rising over the last several years, protecting your business with the right EPLI coverage has become an absolute necessity in today’s complex business climate.

 To learn more about EPLI and discuss your business’s insurance needs with an expert broker, feel free to reach out to our team at any time.